wolf81/bin-serde-lua/README.md

 reader.readUVarint() -- 7757784722
 ```

-Be aware that values need to be read in same order as these are written in the
+Be aware that in order to decode properly, values need to be read in the same
-binary stream.
+order as they were written.